 Texas A&M University Blinn Team Program is a collaborative admission program between Texas A&M University and Blinn College.
 Students are co-enrolled at both institutions.
 Due to coursework limitations, students with more than 40 hours of college credit are not eligible to participate in TEAM.

-Texas A&M Engineering Academy at Blinn-Bryan provides students an opportunity to pursue their engineering degree in a co-enrollment program between Texas A&M University and Blinn College-Bryan Campus.
+Texas A&M Engineering at Blinn provides students an opportunity to pursue their engineering degree in a co-enrollment program between Texas A&M University and Blinn College-Bryan Campus.

 Engineering at Galveston provides students an opportunity to begin their engineering studies on the Texas A&M Galveston campus and complete their engineering degree in College Station as part of the College of Engineering.
 Students are eligible to change campuses after one year through the Entry-To-A-Major process.

 Higher Education Center at McAllen (HECM) offers a uniquely designed degree options specially tailored to meet the needs in the Rio Grande Valley.
 Students begin their college career at HECM and may change campuses after one year.